S

 3. Backup & Restore - Data protection strategies

-4. Advanced - Advanced PostgreSQL features
+4. Advanced - Advanced Convex features

 Optimized database performance ensures your Solo Kit application scales efficiently and provides excellent user experience.